abhanjac/blood_cell_image_segmentation/README.md

 For a robust training of the CNN, the training dataset should have a wide variety of combinations of the different blood cells.
-For example, there should be images with an Eosinophil and a Basophil with healthy RBCs in the background, images with a Monocyte and Platelet clumps on a background containing both healthy and infected RBCs, images containing only Lymphocytes on
+For example, there should be images with an Eosinophil and a Basophil with healthy RBCs in the background, images with a Monocyte and Platelet clumps on a background containing both healthy and infected RBCs, images containing only Lymphocytes on a background of infected RBCs, etc. None of the databases mentioned earlier has this much variety.